BekMart/denada/README.md

 ### Process Flow Chart

+The Process Flow Chart visually represents the structure of the website and the possible user navigation paths, helping to illustrate the user journey and overall functionality.

 ![This is a flow chart demonstrating the structure of this website and the process to navigate around it.][flow-chart]

 - When users enter the website, they are directed to the home page, which provides navigation to all other pages.